-- iface iface-Specifies a particular interface.
-Specify the interface if you are going allow the user to make PPP connections. - password pswd-Specifies a user password. - root dir-Indicates the user's root directory for FTP transfers.
-Specify the root directory whenever you assign Netlogin privileges.
+- name-Is the username of the user you are adding. - authorization flag-Establishes the level of access privileges. - iface iface-Specifies a particular interface.
+Specify the interface if you are going allow the user to make PPP connections. - password pswd-Specifies a user password. - root dir-Indicates the user's root directory.
+Specify the root directory if you are going to allow the user to connect to the router using FTP.

-In the following example, the user operator can make changes to the configuration interactively, without modifying the configuration file and rebooting the Wireless Router because the user has Operator privileges.
+In the following example, the user operator can make changes to the configuration interactively, without modifying the configuration file and rebooting the Wireless Router.
+(0x10).
 The user's password is faux.

-user create operator authorization Netlogin console operator password faux root /
+user create operator authorization 0x10 password faux

-In the following example, the user admin has Admin privileges.
+In the following example, the user admin has system administrator privileges (0x47).
 To connect to the Wireless Router through a service console, the user admin must issue a password, super.
-If any users are defined, only users with Console privileges can access the Wireless Router through a service console.
+If an administrator is defined, no other users can access the Wireless Router through a service console.

 '''

-user create Admin authorization Admin Netlogin console password super root \slash
+user create admin authorization 0x47 password super

 '''

-To display the user database, enter the user show command (you must have Admin privileges) at a service console or through a remote Telnet connection.
+To display the user database, enter the user show command at a service console or through a remote Telnet connection.

-3.11 Establishing IP Packet Filters
+3.10 Establishing IP Packet Filters